Wilberg-Airbnb/reservation/README.md

 ## Usage

-> Please run 'npm run server:dev' to serve application on localhost:5000.
+- Please run 'npm run server:dev' to serve application on localhost:5000.
-> bundle will serve on http://localhost:5000/public/bundle.js
+- bundle will serve on http://localhost:5000/public/bundle.js.
-> To retrieve reservation data for listing, use endpoint http://localhost:5000/api/reservation/:listingId.
+- To retrieve reservation data for listing, use endpoint http://localhost:5000/api/reservation/:listingId.
+- To seed database, please add schema.sql file via MySQL & update createConnection to match your login in the db/index.js file.
+  - Once the schema has been loaded and connection made, you can run 'npm run seed' to seed your new airbrbRes database with example data.
+  - If you for any reason want to generate your own randomized data, then you can run 'npm run generator' before seeding.

 ## Requirements